 - Prepare other students for their reaction (ignore or model appropriate behavior)

-- Identify pattern and be prepared to help the student
+- Identify the pattern and be prepared to help the student

 - Make your immediate feedback and be specific